Cadifam/DBCFinalProject/README.md

 ## Testing the Model:

-    #Load libraries
+    Load libraries
         -import numpy as np
         -import pandas as pd

--       import pickle
+        -import pickle

     -load the saved model
     -Load applicant Data to predict status (Approve/Reject) of application

-  #Models's verdict
+    Models's verdict:

         -if prediction >= 0.5, applicant is in a good financial standing to pay back loan; therefore "Approve" -if prediction <= 0.5, applicant is not in a good financial standing to pay back loan; therefore "Reject"